 - To retrieve a lost Google Workspace Email password, you must contact your email administrator (the account owner).

 For help using Google Workspace Email, please read the following article:

 Google Calendar is a calendar web application provided by Google that allows users to view, create and manage calendar events.
 Google Calendar supports drag-and-drop, so you can easily move your events from one date to another without reloading the page.

-Google Calendar supports a variety of view modes, including daily, weekly, monthly, and agenda views.
+Google Calendar supports various view modes, including daily, weekly, monthly, and agenda views.
 Users can also Quick Add calendar events and set the number of days/weeks to show in their custom view mode.
-Calendars can even be embedded onto your websites or have appointment slots available for customers to choose from.
+Calendars can even be embedded into your websites or have appointment slots available for customers to choose from.

 Documents can be shared, opened, and edited by multiple users simultaneously.
-In addition, documents are available for download to the local computer in a variety of formats.
+In addition, documents are available for download to the local computer in various formats.

 The following formats are allowed for upload:

 - Document file types: .html, .txt, .doc, .docx, .rtf, .odt, .sxw